Collaborating with Machines

 We sit.
 This coffee shop is basic in a charming way.
 Think light-toned wooden tables, an assortment of low-maintenance plants, and walls meshed in permanent marker text written by past customers as if the shop is wearing its own history.

-Michal co-founded and presents a monthly art event called artBLAB.
-In each event, five guest speakers give a mini lecture.
+Michał co-founded and presents a monthly art event called artBLAB.
+In each event, five guest speakers give a mini-lecture.
 The guest speakers are all creatives from different artistic backgrounds and disciplines.
 The last event took place days before in the basement of the coffee shop where our interview is taking place.

 M3

-Growing up in Łódź, Poland, Michal began writing poetry in high school.
+Growing up in Łódź, Poland, Michał began writing poetry in high school.

 “I think we all write bad poetry in high school—and mine was really bad.
 It came from a place of therapy.
 But I don’t think poetry or art is best when it’s used as a replacement for therapy.
 At least mine wasn’t.”

-Michal got involved in theatre at his school, which was bilingual in Polish and French.
-Michal toured with the school’s French theatre troupe, performing original plays in Poland, Hungary and France.
+Michał got involved in theatre at his school, which was bilingual in Polish and French.
+Michał toured with the school’s French theatre troupe, performing original plays in Poland, Hungary and France.

 It had always been bits and pieces.
 And I mostly did everything for fun.
 So when it came to applying I got scared.”

-Michal went to career counselling to work out what he wanted to do.
-With a strengh in languages, Michal decided to study a BA in Modern Languages and Linguistics.
+Michał went to career counselling to work out what he wanted to do.
+With a strength in languages, Michał decided to study a BA in Modern Languages and Linguistics.
 He specialised in French and Spanish.

-Though he continued his involvement in theatre at university, Michal wrote poetry of his own less and less frequently.
+Though he continued his involvement in theatre at university, Michał wrote poetry of his own less and less frequently.

 I was so depressed and put down by my studies.
 I was just so frustrated.”